Seized House records show just how far Trump admin would go - WTMJ

 Schiff and Swalwell were two of the most visible Democrats on the House Intelligence Committee, then led by Republicans, during the Russia inquiry.
 Both California lawmakers made frequent appearances on cable news shows.
 Trump watched those channels closely and seethed over the coverage.

 There’s no indication that the Justice Department used the records to prosecute anyone.
-After some of the leaked information was declassified and made public during the later years of the Trump administration, there was concern among some of the prosecutors that even if they could bring a leak case, trying it would be difficult and a conviction would be unlikely, one person told AP.
-The person, a committee official and another person with with knowledge of the data seizures were granted anonymity to discuss them.
+After some of the leaked information was declassified and made public during the later years of the Trump administration, there was concern among some of the prosecutors that even if they could bring a leak case, trying it would be difficult and a conviction would be unlikely, one person told The Associated Press.
+That person, a committee official and a third person with knowledge of the data seizures were granted anonymity to discuss them.

 Federal agents questioned at least one former committee staff member in 2020, the person said, and ultimately, prosecutors weren’t able to substantiate a case.